YorkJia/YunGateway-imx287/README.md

 	than level2 pointer. we need to know, the level 1 pointer can include lot of data, becase,pointer is addr,the addr can be start addr. start addr! start addr! behind the pointer, the more data the more you want.

+# 07211638:
+(1) for our thread can both read and write,we use the event fsm,and now,the program can running ok.